pskugit/evolution-simulation/README.md

 12. _ear_back_: the sum of inverse distances of other agents behind the agent.
 Capped on a set maximum value.
 13. _collision_: binary signal of weather or not the agent collides with another

-According to the sensory input and it's brain, an agent will show certain output values:
+According to the sensory input and its brain, an agent will show certain output values:

 1. _torque_: the angle of further movement
 2. _acceleration_: the movement speed for the next frame